whoisjordangarcia/dotfiles/README.md

 # What will be installed?

-- iterm2 w/ dracula theme
+- iterm2 w/ dracula theme (mac only)
 - oh-my-zsh
 - dotfiles
 - powerlevel10k